Goyatuzo/League-of-Calculation/README.md

 Using it on your own server
 ---------------------------
-Put your own API key under public/resources/api-key.txt if you wish to host this website on your own server.
+Put your own API key under the RiotAPI folder and name it "api-key.txt" if you wish to host this website on your own server.